Team-GAD/documentation/docs/cloud/backend/index.md

 ### 2- Users
 - `GET /user`
-      Returns all the events the details of the authenticated user.
+      Returns all the details of the authenticated user.
 - `GET /users`
       Returns a list of all the users which have cheered with the authenticated user.
 - `GET /user/:handle`